celenityy/BadBlock/README.md

 # Credits

-Thanks to [Divested Computing Group](https://divested.dev/) for creating & maintaining [Simple Hosts Merger](https://divested.dev/pages/software#simple_hosts_merger), which is used for creating the combined BadBlock lists in the wildcard domains formats. - [Donate](https://divested.dev/pages/donate)
+Thanks to [Divested Computing Group](https://divested.dev/) for creating & maintaining [Simple Hosts Merger](https://divested.dev/pages/software#simple_hosts_merger), which is used for creating the combined BadBlock lists in the wildcard domain formats. - [Donate](https://divested.dev/pages/donate)

 Thanks to [HaGeZi](https://github.com/hagezi) for inspiration to create a table of contents & better organize, & also just being cool in general...